microsoft/WhatTheHack/019-ThisOldDataWarehouse/Coach/README.md

 Always refer students to the [What The Hack website](https://aka.ms/wth) for the student guide: [https://aka.ms/wth](https://aka.ms/wth)

 **NOTE:** Students should **not** be given a link to the What The Hack repo before or during a hack.
 The student guide does **NOT** have any links to the Coach's guide or the What The Hack repo on GitHub.

-### Additional Coach Prerequisites (Optional)

-_Please list any additional pre-event setup steps a coach would be required to set up such as, creating or hosting a shared dataset, or deploying a lab environment._

 ## Azure Requirements